jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 # Phase 5: Every Foo has a subclass of Qux

-Jackson also needs help deserializing class hierarchies, because needs information about which subtype was serialized.
+Jackson also needs help deserializing class hierarchies because it needs information about which subtype was serialized.
 To do this, you can tell it to store a `@Class` attribute in the object, and annotate the base class with all the subclass information.
 This inversion of the hierarchy is annoying, but necessary, and also has the side-effect that you cannot subclass the type outside its defining package.

 ```java